apache/trafficserver/doc/developer-guide/jsonrpc/jsonrpc-api.en.rst

 Result
 ~~~~~~

 This api will only inform for errors during the metric update.
-Errors will be tracked down in the :cpp:class:`RPCErrorCode` field.
+Errors will be tracked down in the `error` field.

 .. note::